 Reducing cost is something we all strive for, but in ITS it means making our own processes more efficient, and reducing cost for MDLZ on a global level.
 We ask ourselves: Have we moved towards more engaging user experiences?
 Are we making people more self-sufficient?
-Are we keeping our costs to within the most competitive range?
+Are we being ruthless in the technology choices we make and ensuring anything outside of our portfolio is quickly retired?
+Are we keeping our costs within a competitive range?

 SCREEN 02_120